hmes98318/strafe.js/README.md

 # strafe.js

 This is a Node.js script for conducting flood attacks in various protocols such as UDP, TCP and ICMP.
-It is intended for personal learning and penetration testing purposes only.
-It is not intended for any illegal or malicious activity.
+It's for educational and penetration testing purposes only.
+Not for illegal or malicious activities.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.